 While end-user machines are still easy targets for phishing, malware and other types of attacks, internet of things (IoT) devices have opened up a whole new opportunity for hackers.
 Layer on this opportunity an attractive sci-fi scenario of an army of rebellious home appliances bringing down some of the biggest businesses on the Internet, and you have provided plenty of motivation for hackers to take that route.

 IoT devices represent advances in technology that are beginning to change our way of life, in many ways for the better.
-My colleague Jim wrote about the possibilities of IoT in a post last year.
-He also cautioned that the IoT will bring new risks, in addition to new opportunities.
+However, IoT will bring new risks, in addition to new opportunities.

 This caution was well placed.
 From a security perspective, the IoT presents a new attack vector that manufacturers of connected devices must take seriously.
 Some IoT manufacturers have expressed a cavalier attitude toward the possibility of their devices being hacked.
 In conversations, I often hear that “if an IoT device is hacked, only a handful of users will be affected and the impact to the business would be minimal.”
 Unfortunately, this position does not take into account the manufacturers’ responsibility to the rest of the internet to make sure these devices are properly protected so they cannot be used as weapons to attack other legitimate businesses on the internet.